 3) Change the settings as indicated.
-The EPC cable and the LC ISA card are the only appropriate choices for the EMUL-SUPER10-PC/PODTR133.
-Figure 8 shows the settings used if you are using the EPC cable.
+The EPC cable and the LC ISA card are the only appropriate choices for the EMUL-Super10-PC.
+Figure 10 shows the settings used if you have are using the EPC cable.
 The EPC cable is distinguished by a male/female connector on the end that plugs into your PC parallel port.

-Figure 9 shows the settings for the LC ISA card.
+Figure 11 shows the settings for the LC ISA card.
 The Emulator Board Address dialog box is for the address of the internal communication link from your computer.
 For the ISA card, the most common address is 200.
 This setting can be changed on the board.
 If you are having trouble getting Seehau to startup, you may have conflicts with a sound or ethernet card.
 If this is happening, change the address.
 A new value of 208 or 210 seems to work for many people.
 If you are using the EPC (Enhanced Parallel Cable), this address is not applicable.
 The EPC cable uses address 378 which represents the LPT1 port on your PC.
-Figure 10 shows the settings if you are using the USB interface.
-When all the information has been entered in Figure 8 or 9 or 10, pressing Next will open up Figure 11.
+When all the information has been entered in Figure 10 or 11, pressing Next will open up Figure 12.